Shaswat1110/neuromorphic-poc/README.md

 pip install -r requirements.txt
 ```

-### 2. Configure Supabase
+### 2. Configure Supabase (Optional)
+**Note for Judges:** The architecture is designed to automatically fall back to a local, in-memory state if no database is detected.
+You do **NOT** need to set up Supabase to test this project.
+It will run perfectly out of the box!

-Create a `.env` file in the root directory and add your Supabase credentials:
+*(Optional)* If you wish to test the remote state mutation, create a `.env` file in the root directory:
 ```env
 SUPABASE_URL="your-supabase-url"
 SUPABASE_KEY="your-anon-key"